Registered Nursing (RN)

 RN Program Pathways

-HCC’s two-year nursing program allows qualified students to earn an associate of science degree in nursing in two years instead of the traditional three years.
-Upon completion of the program, students can choose to begin work or spend two years at a four-year institution to earn a bachelor of science degree in nursing.
+HCC’s two-year daytime nursing program allows qualified students to earn an associate of science degree in nursing in two years instead of the traditional three years by completing most general education courses while being enrolled in nursing courses.
+Upon completion of the program, students can choose to begin work or or transfer to a four-year institution to earn a bachelor of science degree in nursing.
 This program is a good fit for students who are able to take up to 16 credits a semester and who are academically prepared for a more rigorous course load.

 HCC has developed plans to help students earn associate and bachelor’s degrees in nursing in as little time as possible, sometimes just four years.
-HCC offers an associate to bachelor’s (ATB) program with Frostburg State University and Towson University where competitive applicants can take classes toward their associate and bachelor’s degrees at the same time, minimizing the amount of time needed to complete the BSN.
+HCC offers an associate to bachelor’s (ATB) program with Frostburg State University, Towson University, and the University of Maryland, where competitive applicants can take classes toward their associate and bachelor’s degrees at the same time, minimizing the amount of time needed to complete the BSN.
 Several other BSN options allow students to apply during the second year of HCC nursing courses and start taking courses toward their BSN online.

 How do I apply to the Nursing Program?